TropicSapling/triforce/README.md

 6. If not enough input args are given, the function is partially applied.
 7. Once fully applied, functions reduce to `<function body>` (with all `<input pars>` defined)
 	- This is what it means to say that a function returns `<function body>`
+8. Functions and patterns can be (partially) called/applied *anywhere*.
+	- This includes inside of `<input pars>`, but then surrounding parentheses are necessary

 #### Patterns (variables but better)
 1. `<pattern def>` = `($(<pattern to define>) as <pattern to match>)` where